Several Schroeder Center Research Fellows and Research Assistants have worked in extensive summer-long partnerships with individual faculty members:

 Summer Research Fellow Asks How Unemployment Affects Emergency Rooms

-As a 2011 summer Schroeder Center Research Fellow, Amy Filipek spent many hours contributing to on-going Center research on healthcare utilization patterns during economic recessions.
+As a summer Schroeder Center Research Fellow, Amy Filipek (Economics and Applied Mathematics) spent many hours contributing to on-going Center research on healthcare utilization patterns during economic recessions.
 Researchers at the Schroeder Center are examining how different types of healthcare utilization react to increases in the unemployment rate.
 Amy, already an accomplished undergraduate economist and mathematician, aided Professor Daifeng He, Melissa McInerney, and Jennifer Mellor in testing their theory that recessionary shocks might lead to increases in the supply of healthcare.

 Amy also developed her own related research question that could be examined using the same data acquired by the Schroeder Center for on-going research on healthcare utilization and recessions.
 Amy was interested in the effect of unemployment on the volume of emergency room inpatients and devoted many hours in the lab exploring this relationship.

-Working with large hospital discharge data sets from Florida proved to be a challenge over the summer.
+Working with large hospital discharge data sets from Florida proved to be a challenge.
 Amy wrote extensive code using the statistical analysis software package STATA to decipher trends in the data.
 She said “the files are so huge it takes days to run the program, even when the code is broken up across computers.
 It taught me the importance of checking my work!”

-Amy received a prestigious Regents Fellowship from the University of California, Berkeley where she will ener the Ph.D. program in Economics in fall 2012.
+Amy received a prestigious Regents Fellowship from the University of California, Berkeley and is currently working toward a Ph.D. in Economics.

 Dan Robinson ‘12